- 17170 Jordan Rd, Selma, TX 78154, USA

 You might be like many and consider if it's worth hiring a professional exterminator when you're facing a pest problem.
 Well, unfortunately, when it comes to bed bugs you're better off letting a professional treat them.
 There are many DIY methods to help get rid of them, but this could result in more time and money required on your part than if you were to hire a local bed bug exterminator from the start.
+Other general pests can sometimes be managed on your own while others will require an exterminator; like cockroaches or rodents.
+We feel that it's worth reaching out to a pest control professional to learn more and determine if it's the right choice for your needs.

 Check out our newest listings